Functional It\^{o} calculus and stochastic integral representation of martingales: Relation with the Malliavin derivative

-From a computational viewpoint, unlike the Clark-Haussmann-Ocone representation which requires to simulate the {\it anticipative} process $\mathbb{D}_tH$ and compute conditional expectations, $\nabla_X Y$ only involves non-anticipative quantities which can be computed in a pathwise manner.
+From a computational viewpoint, unlike the Clark--Haussmann--Ocone representation which requires to simulate the \textit{anticipative} process $\mathbb{D}_tH$ and compute conditional expectations, $\nabla_X Y$ only involves nonanticipative quantities which can be computed path by path.
 It is thus more amenable to numerical computations.
 This topic is further explored in a forthcoming work.